apify/crawlee-python/README.md

     # Define a handler for processing requests
     @crawler.router.default_handler
     async def request_handler(context: BeautifulSoupCrawlingContext) -> None:
-        # Crawler will provide a BeautifulSoupCrawlingContext instance, from which you can access
+        # Crawler will provide a BeautifulSoupCrawlingContext instance,
-        # the request and response data
+        # from which you can access the request and response data
         record = {
-            'title': context.soup.title.text if context.soup.title else '',
+            'title': context.soup.title.text,
             'url': context.request.url,
         }
         # Extract the record and push it to the dataset